Greggs warns of further price increases

 Greggs said rising costs "necessitated some price increases, which were made at the start of this year, and further changes are expected to be necessary".

-"As ever, we will work to mitigate the impact of this on customers, protecting Greggs' reputation for exceptional value in the freshly-prepared food-to-go market.
+"As ever, we will work to mitigate the impact of this on customers," it said, adding that it does not expect a "material" rise in profits for the year ahead.

-"Given this dynamic, we do not currently expect material profit progression in the year ahead."

-Despite the warning on price increases, Greggs chief executive Roger Whiteside said the company would weigh up price changes before bringing them in.
+Greggs' share price tumbled by nearly 9% to a one year low of £20.96.

-"We've got no plans to raise prices currently, but obviously that's going to have to remain under review given the way the markets are moving around the world on commodity food prices in particular," he said.
+Greggs chief executive Roger Whiteside said that while it has no plans for immediate price rises, "obviously that's going to have to remain under review given the way the markets are moving around the world on commodity food prices in particular".

-"If the market allows price increases to move onto customers, then we will have to attempt to do that, if it doesn't then we won't be able to," he added.

 The business swung back to a profit last year after taking a hit in 2020 when many of its shops were closed for much of the year due to the pandemic.